ytyeh/foss-capstone/docs/index.md

-# FOSS Capstone Project
+# Yun-Ting's Website (Testing)

 ### Hello!

-This is a testing website for **FOSS 2023 Capstone Project** created by [Yun-Ting Yeh](yyeh@arizona.edu).
+This is a testing website created by [Yun-Ting Yeh](yyeh@arizona.edu), following the weekly homework for **FOSS 2023 Capstone Project**.
 I plan to populate the website as my research progresses :smiley: :feet:.

 </br>
 </br>